alpertuna/react-metismenu/README.md

 - icon - `classNameIcon`
 - state icon - `classNameStateIcon`

+Using these props **not** overwrites built-in class names, just appends.
 **Note:** Containers' default state is hidden and there is no prop to tell.

 #### Icon Framework